 In the latest QS World University Rankings for 2024, the University of Kent has been ranked in the top 25% of Higher Education Institutions worldwide.

-The campus provides an extensive range of housing options within its colleges, while still maintaining a convenient 30-minute walking distance from the city.
+There is an extensive range of housing options within its colleges, while still maintaining a convenient 30-minute walking distance from the city.
 Additionally, should you opt for city living, you have the flexibility to travel by bike or bus.
-With a high-speed connection to London, the City is just a 55m ride away by train, and European travel is conveniently within reach via the Eurostar train or by car.
+Canterbury is within a 55m distance from London by train, and European travel is conveniently within reach via the Eurostar train or by car.

 All the best and good luck with your application!
 Marco